Square789/PydayNightFunkin/README.md

  - **Significantly cleaner code** than most engines i have seen so far due to an attempt at documentation and logically separating stages instead of mashing them together into a 5000 line long file.
+ - **Threaded loading**: Valuable seconds of lifetime saved!
  - **Smart\* asset eviction**: Most FNF engines' memory management is "wipe all unused assets on PlayState creation".
 PNF unloads unused assets once a memory usage limit is overstepped, starting with a hybrid of least-recently used and largest.
-   This leads to lower loading times between songs that reuse large backgrounds/character sheets and tries to strike an okay balance between memory usage and staring at a black screen.
+   This leads to lower loading times between songs that reuse large backgrounds/character sheets.
+Probably strikes a good balance between low memory usage and little time spent staring at a black screen.
    *(\* about as smart as a paperclip)*
  - **Homegrown batch implementation**: Fancy sprite batching that deals well with strict ordering and gets by with a small amount of draw calls.
 Strumline, arrows and combo sprites